satra/NiPyPe-Paper/nipype_paper.rst

 We present an extensible framework for creating Interfaces and Workflows for neuroimaging data processing.
 An open, community-driven development philosophy provides flexibility required to address the diverse needs in neuroimaging analysis.
-Prototyping, algorithm comparison and parameter space exploration are some of the core design features.
+Some of the core features include prototyping, algorithm comparison and parameter space exploration.
 Our framework also improves reproducibility by providing provenance tracking.
-Exchangibility of pipelines created using NiPyPe stimulates collaboration in the broader neuroimaging community.\ :sup:``[h] <#cmnt8>`_`\
+Additionally, Exchangibility of pipelines created using NiPyPe stimulates collaboration in the broader neuroimaging community.
+NiPyPe makes data analysis workflows easy to design, share and execute efficiently, improving the overall quality of neuroimaging research.

 Acknowledgements